qir-alliance/qir-spec/specification/under_development/profiles/Base_Profile.md

 - All functions must return void; the Base Profile does not permit to call functions that return a value.
 Functions that measure qubits must take the qubit pointer(s) as well as the result pointer(s) as arguments.

+- Functions that perform a measurement of one or more qubit(s) must be marked with an custom attribute named `irreversible`.

 - Parameters of type `%Result*` must be `writeonly` parameters; only the runtime function `__quantum__rt__result_record_output` used for [output